diegofps/pywup/README.md

 collect runs a program multiple times and collects outputs.

+Example 1 - Permutate variables and collect outputs

+* This will permutate the variables THREADS (arithmetic: 1, 3, 5, 7, ...) and JOBS (geometric: 1, 1.6, ...)
+* For each configuration, the program will run 10 times
+* For each execution, the following attributes will be collected: TRAIN_TIME, TEST_TIME and ACC
+* The output will be saved in CSV format at wespa.csv
+* The permutations values for each variable are passed to the program in the same order they are declared.
+Each "{}" is replaced by the variable value.

 ```bash
 wup collect \
     --p TRAIN_TIME "Info: Time to train was ([-0-9\.e\+]+) μs" \